Gateway Learning Group

 of the highest-quality, inclusive services available anywhere in the Bay Area.

 - Essential Job Functions:

 - Supervises Applied Behavior Analysis (ABA) programs for a caseload of children with autism spectrum disorders, ages 14 months and older, including the management of direct care staff (i.e., Behavior Interventionists).

 - Clinical Responsibilities:

-- Supervises individualized programs for children diagnosed with autism spectrum disorders, ages 14 months and older, in natural settings - primarily in-home, but additionally out in the community, in the schools, and within other peer-group social contexts.
+- Designs and supervises individualized ABA programs for children diagnosed with autism spectrum disorders, ages 14 months and older, in natural settings in-home, out in the community, in schools, and within other peer-group social contexts.

 - Assures clients receive interventions to meet the full extent of the services authorized; adjusts staffing of treatment team as appropriate to meet the needs of the client.

-- Review progress reports and treatments plans, ensuring that they meet the requirements of regulatory agencies and funding sources and are clinically accurate and appropriate.
+- Produces progress reports and treatment plans to meet the requirements and submission timelines of regulatory agencies and funding sources.

-- Attend and support the Program Supervisor in progress and treatment plan review meetings with families.
+- Plans and leads treatment plan review meetings with family.

 - Administrative Responsibilities:

-- Responsible for meeting productivity requirements set forth in annual budget and for providing efficient and effective service in all areas of performance.
+- Responsible for meeting billable hour requirements set forth in annual budget and for providing efficient and effective service in all areas of performance.

 - Maintain accurate documentation of billable tasks that meets the requirements of regulatory agencies and funding sources, and is HIPAA compliant.

 - Track direct and indirect client sessions to ensure that services are provided to the full extent of the authorization for each client.